CiscoSecurity/amp-05-health-checker-windows/README.md

 ## Installation

 No installation is required.
 The tool can be downloaded or cloned from GitHub.
-If you'd like to make an EXE, you can do so with [PyInstaller](https://www.pyinstaller.org/).
+If you'd like to make an EXE, you can do so with [PyInstaller](https://www.pyinstaller.org/):
+> pyinstaller --onefile --noconsole --icon amp-icon.ico .\main_page.py
+Current executable has been included in the files above for ease of use.

 ## Usage